 - 1.1.
 Reports suggest that 20% of GP consultations can be dealt with by self-care and support from community pharmacy. - 1.2.
 In areas of high deprivation, Pharmacy First schemes that allow access to a limited range of NHS- funded over the counter medicines for low income and deprived families to support self-care have been shown to be cost-effective in reducing demand on GPs, walk-in-centres and Accident and Emergency. - 1.3.
 Many pharmacies are now open 100 hours a week with a qualified pharmacist on hand to advise on minor illnesses, medication queries and other problems - 1.4.
 Community pharmacy can support self-care for long term conditions, coughs and colds and other complaints and support better health through provision of healthy lifestyle advice.
 Many Wolverhampton pharmacies are now designated as healthy living pharmacies - 1.5.
 Over the last 3 years local GP practices have worked closely with community pharmacies to encourage patients to self-treat ailments, rather than going to their general practitioner particularly when it comes to asking for antibiotics which will be ineffective for symptoms of viral infections. - 1.6.
 Community pharmacy teams have resources in place to help them provide messages to patients on self-care about the normal self-limited duration of ailments and the red flags (warning symptoms) where patients are referred to their GP. - 1.7.
 In 2013 the PCT transferred funds for the minor ailment service to NHSE.
 This was invested in the Pharmacy First service. - 1.8.
-NHSE has decided to de-commission the service for patients aged over 16 years from 1st June 2017 however they continue to commission a service for under 16 years of age.
+NHSE has decided to de-commission the service for patients under 16 years of age.
 The CCG is not aware that any consultation has taken place to inform this decision. - 1.9.
-No funding has been transferred or offered to the CCG to continue to commission this service
+No funding has been transferred or offered to the CCG to continue to commission this service.
+Originally 66K was transferred to NHSE for the minor ailment service to be continued by the area team